Romanova-ej/Romanova-ej.github.io/_posts/Traveling/2024-01-07-trip-to-Georgia.md

 ![Sunset](/images/Georgia/P1060110.jpg){: width="800" loading="lazy"}

-The sea was right under our nose, but it's hard to call the beach perfect.
-There were huge pieces of rocks here and there which could cause you a lot of pain with stormy waves as accomplices.
+The sea lay right under our nose, but it was hard to call the beach perfect.
+There were huge pieces of rocks here and there which, accompanied by stormy waves, could cause you a lot of pain.
 It was quite funny though to swim in it, but of course not completely safe.

 ![Water2](/images/Georgia/P1060339.jpg){: width="800" loading="lazy"}

 One of the main problems in life called "Where are we going to eat?" arose immediately.
 Alex voted for a cafe that looked shabby but was packed with locals.
 I had a prejudice against it but finnaly agreed.
 This is how we discovered a place the food of which is still unbeaten, even though I have tried a lot of Georgian food since then.
 Although there was a big flaw.
 The jukebox.
 I still shudder remembering those sounds.
 As we very soon had learnt, the favorite song of all times among locals was "Vladimirsky central" (Владимирский централ).
 Visitors kept asking the automat to play it on and on and they did not like when the volume was at any measure low.
-We had named the place after the song but we still wasn't resistant enough to its food so we put up with their tastes for music.
+We had named the place after the song but we still wasn't resistant enough to its food so we put up with their musical tastes.
 It wasn't unusual for georgians to listen to something like that, actually.
-Later, when traveling by minibuses, we discover that it is indeed quite common to listen for russian shanson in public places.
+Later, when traveling by minibuses, we discovered that it is indeed quite common to listen for russian shanson in public places.
 Nevertherless, food was marvelous!
 As well as the prices.
-On our first visit we take three hachapury, as they were so cheap that they just could not be big.
-Well... of course they were huge and we was not able to won that battle.
+On our first visit we ordered three khachapuri, as they were so cheap they just could not be big.
+Well... of course they were huge and we was not able to win that battle.
 The place, as I have mentioned, was always crowded.
-It leaded to such events like old men joining our table and having a chat with Alex (women, it seemed, did not really counted).
+That leaded to such events like old men joining our table and having a chat with Alex (women, it seemed, did not really counted).
 It was a bit awkward, but truly atmospheric.
 Yeah, the longest paragraph of this article is about a cafe :D.

 ![chkmeruli](/images/Georgia/P1060313.jpg){: width="800" loading="lazy"}